 Hair loss is common in a large part of the population.
-Despite this, no one likes to lose hair, so, normally, they try to remedy.
+Despite this, no one likes to lose hair, so, normally, everyone tries to remedy it.
 In recent years, the emergence of treatments such as minoxidil has been transcendental to fully stop its fall.
-We must first analyze the type of fall, since, as we said in a previous post, it is better to use it to fill small alopecia than for those entrance areas.
-In that case, it is best to perform a hair graft, obtaining a much greater result.
+We must first analyse the type of fall, since, as we said in a previous post, it is better to use it to fix small alopecia rather than increasing the growth in the hairline or in areas where the root is damaged.
+In that case, it is best to perform a hair transplantation, obtaining a much greater result.

 Minoxidil is a treatment applicable in both men and women.
 It is ideal for occasional alopecia caused by an eating disorder, stress, illness or even after pregnancy.
-When applying it it is completely normal to notice itchy scalp, as it is a treatment that has alcohol and causes dryness, getting to irritate and redden the scalp.
+When applying it it is completely normal to notice itchy scalp, as minoxidil has alcohol which causes dryness, getting to irritate and redden the scalp.
 Sometimes, because of the lack of hair, either entrances or in areas where hair is beginning to be born, it may be much more visual.
 We recommend that you do not use minoxidil during pregnancy or breastfeeding.

 The hair goes through several phases from its birth to its fall, being the following:

 - The first phase is the anagen, it takes place when the hair is born.
 Its duration is several years.